-5.2 In 2017 there were three wharves in North East England where sand and gravel was landed for aggregate use (see Table 5.1 below).
-The wharves are located at Battleship Wharf at the Port of Blyth in Northumberland, the River Tyne in Tyne and Wear and on the River Tees in Tees Valley.
-Four of the wharves in North East England were inactive during 2017.
+5.2 In 2018 there were three sites in North East England where marine dredged sand and gravel was landed for aggregate use (see Table 5.1 below).
+These sites are located at Battleship Wharf at the Port of Blyth in Northumberland, the River Tyne in Tyne and Wear and on the River Tees in Tees Valley.
+Four other landing locations North East England were inactive during 2018.
 This includes Billingham Wharf on the River Tees (inactive since 2010), Gateshead Wharf (inactive since 2012) and Howdon Wharf (inactive since 2014) on the River Tyne and Greenwells Quay at the Port of Sunderland (inactive in 2016).
 Further details of the both active and inactive sites are provided in Appendix 1.
 There are no active wharves importing sand and gravel for aggregate use in County Durham.

-Table 5.1: Wharves in North East England for the importation of sand and gravel aggregate, 2017
+Table 5.1: Sites in North East England for the importation of sand and gravel aggregate, 2018

-Sub-area Active sites in 2017 Inactive sites in 2017 County Durham Northumberland Port of Blyth (Battleship Wharf) Tees Valley Cochranes Wharf Billingham (Able) Wharf Tyne and Wear Jarrow Wharf Gateshead Wharf Howdon Wharf Port of Sunderland (Greenwells Quay Wharf)
+Sub-area Active sites in 2018 Inactive sites in 2018 County Durham Northumberland Port of Blyth (Battleship Wharf) Tees Valley Cochranes Wharf Billingham (Able) Wharf Tyne and Wear Jarrow Wharf Gateshead Wharf Howdon Wharf Port of Sunderland (Greenwells Quay Wharf)

-Figure 5.2: Wharf sites in North East England
+Figure 5.2: Landing locations for mineral sand and gravel in North East England